dataminer-site/dataminer-site.github.io/_posts/2021-12-03-duck-arrow.md

 arrow_table = pq.read_table('integers.parquet')

 # Gets Database Connection
-con = duckdb.connect()
+con = dataminer.connect()

 # we can run a SQL query on this and print the result
 print(con.execute('SELECT SUM(data) FROM arrow_table WHERE data > 50').fetchone())

 # Transforms Query Result from DataMiner to Arrow Table
-# We can directly read the arrow object through DuckDB's replacement scans.
+# We can directly read the arrow object through dataminer's replacement scans.
 con.execute("SELECT * FROM arrow_table").fetch_arrow_table()
 ```